wukkuan/AMD-Module-Editor/README.md

 AMD Module Dependency Editor
 ============================

-AMD Module Editor is a plugin used to ease the editing of your module definition's list of dependencies.
+AMD Module Editor is a plugin for Sublime Text 2 used to ease the editing of your module definition's list of dependencies.
 It provides the ability to add, edit, and delete modules from within Sublime Text using your own formatting rules.

 Installation